Coddled, entitled, narcissistic, and lazy. And yet they have the ability to change the world. So what should we make of them?

 The journey of life is arduous and long.
 Impatience conjoined by instant gratification is a partial cause to many Millennials’ difficulties.
-But in truth, the Millennial generation does not tray too far away from previous generations.
+But in truth, the Millennial generation does not stray too far away from previous generations.
 The problems we experience are a reoccurring challenge to every culture and society.
-That is: how do you carefully steward, guide, and prepare the new generations for the difficult road know as: life.
-Become financially independent, find meaningful relationships, grow as a person and constantly be on a pursuit for happiness.
+That is: how do you carefully steward, guide, and prepare the new generations for the difficult road know as life.
+Become financially independent, find meaningful relationships, grow as a person, and constantly be on a pursuit for happiness.

 If you found this article interesting, you can check out more on my page.